 There are many options in terms of automating a door system.
 From the most simple to the most complex, the product specialists at Overhead Door Co. of Central Jersey are available to assist with the design of your system.
 These options start with something as simple as being able to walk away from the door during the close cycle.
-This requires the addition of a safety device such as a photo eye, light curtain or reversing safety bottom edge.
+This requires the addition of a safety device such as a photo eye, light curtain, or reversing safety bottom edge.
 Each of these devices will stop the downward travel of the door if there is an obstruction to closure.
-The photo eye and light curtain are non-contact devices, meaning a person or object blocking the light beam will prevent the door from continuing the close cycle.
+The photo-eye and light curtain are non-contact devices, meaning a person or object blocking the light beam will prevent the door from continuing the close cycle.
 The reversing safety bottom edge must contact an obstruction in order to stop the downward travel.
-In all cases the door would return to the full open position.
+In all cases, the door would return to the fully open position.

 To achieve higher levels of automation it may be appropriate to add a motion detector to open the door as a vehicle approaches or a loop detector that will open the door as it senses the presence of a vehicle.
 This type of automation might be used in parking garages and similar installations.
 As a vehicle approaches, the door will open automatically.
-In these cases there may be a timer to close the door automatically after the traffic passes.
+In these cases, there may be a timer to close the door automatically after the traffic passes.

-Other considerations include selecting the correct NEMA rating for the application, traffic control lights, keyed lock out devices, keyed pushbutton stations or key switches and strobe lights and horns for ADA compliance.
+Other considerations include selecting the correct NEMA rating for the application, traffic control lights, keyed lock-out devices, keyed pushbutton stations or key switches, and strobe lights and horns for ADA compliance.

-Door systems can be interlocked so one door must be closed prior to another being open, such as may be the case in a police sally port or other high security facility.
+Door systems can be interlocked so one door must be closed prior to another being open, such as may be the case in a police sally port or another high-security facility.
 Systems can include multiple safeguards such as a reversing bottom safety edge and light curtains.
 These multiple safeguards are particularly useful in areas where high risk and high pressure exists such as a firehouse.
 We see some of the most sophisticated door automation systems at auto dealerships.
 These facilities are subject to high usage by multiple people.

 As you can see, there are endless design options to create the perfect automated door system for your facility.
 We’ve just touched on some of the more common devices here.
-If you have questions about designing an automated access systems for your facility contact one of the product specialists at Overhead Door Co. of Central Jersey.
+If you have questions about designing an automated access system for your facility contact one of the product specialists at Overhead Door Co. of Central Jersey.